 NOTE: Logs are forwarded by the compatible logs plugin, not by the APM agent.
 If you are running an application locally, you will need to ensure that logs are being forwarded to New Relic.

 - Ability to update to a supported version of the APM agent, and ability to enable distributed tracing for your agent:

 Before you get started, here is an overview of the steps to enable APM logs-in-context:

-- Confirm that you have New Relic Logs enabled, with a compatible logging tool installed to send your application logs to New Relic.
+- Confirm that you have New Relic Logs enabled, with a compatible log forwarding plugin installed to send your application logs to New Relic.

 - Install a logging extension to annotate your application log files with logs-in-context metadata.

 - Configure your logging to use the extension or plug-in.